0xfade-data-science/deepspace/README.md

 DeepSpace will come with a bunch of predefined classes hence the programmer does not need to create the wheel again.

+DeepSpace library will simplify a first analysis of the problem, it gives a rapid glimpse thanks to it's packaged classes.

 ## Example

 Let's say you work on a data science project in which you are asked to predict the sentiment in the transportation industry.